 Reading is a good way to gather knowledge and Spanish words!

-Anyone can register to pass the DELE, provided they are Spanish or Latin American of course!
+Anyone can register to take the DELE, even if they are a native Spanish speaker from Europe or Latin America!

 Once you’ve posted the registration or deposited it in a DELE exam center, you will receive a sealed copy of your registration form and your convocation.

-The DELE diplomas are issued by the Spanish Ministry of Education, Culture, and Sports and the Cervantes Institute is responsible for organizing the examinations.
+The DELE diplomas are issued by the Spanish Ministry of Education, Culture, and Sports, and the Instituto Cervantes is responsible for organizing the examinations.
 The University of Salamanca writes, corrects, and deals out the final grade.

 But where are the testing centers located?

-Apart from passing the DELE exams, the centers offering the test also offer Spanish classes and can help you learn true native Spanish, whatever your level.
+Apart from offering the DELE exams, the test centers usually offer Spanish classes which can help you learn true native Spanish, whatever your level.
 If you want total immersion in the country, this is an opportunity to improve your language skills even faster!

 Are you convinced of the usefulness of the DELE proficiency test?
 All you have to do is register for the next session in the center of your choice!

-Also, take a look at the FPLE Spanish test with University of Central Florida…
+And if you think that the DELE is not the one for you, take a look at the FPLE Spanish test offered by the University of Central Florida.